psimonson/boot32-barebones/README.md

 project will show you how to write a two stage boot loader written in NASM (Net-wide Assembler), also with a simple kernel written in pure C.

+### Build and Run Instructions

+ - Install required tools for Debian based distros below.

+    1 - build-essential
+    2 - nasm
+    3 - qemu-system (installs everything for qemu).

+ - How to compile?

+    1 - make run (builds and runs in qemu).
+    2 - make debug (builds and runs in qemu with gdb debugging).
+    3 - make disk - builds floppy.img (you can write that to a floppy).

 ### TODO

  - [x] - First stage boot loader (for loading second stage).